Ashley E LucasAssociate Professor of Theatre & Drama and LS&A Residential College

 - 2435 Walgreen

-Ashley Lucas is associate professor of theatre & drama and director of the Prison Creative Arts Project at the University of Michigan.
-She is a fellow of the Ford Foundation, the UNC Faculty Engaged Scholars Program, and UNC’s Institute for Arts and Humanities.
+Ashley Lucas is associate professor of theatre & drama, the Residential College, the Penny Stamps School of Art & Design, and English Language and Literature at the University of Michigan (U-M).
+She also serves as director of the Prison Creative Arts Project (PCAP).
+She is a fellow of the Ford Foundation, the UNC Faculty Engaged Scholars Program, UNC’s Institute for Arts and Humanities, and U-M’s Institute for the Humanities.

 BA (theater studies and English), Yale University